netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 ---

-After this operation, yopu should be able to see the new data under the "Sensors" family of charts.
+After this operation, you should be able to see the new data under the "Sensors" family of charts.